bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 3. CRUD stands for create, read, update, and delete or destroy.

-4.
+4. Get, Post, Delete, and Put

-5. 3 tools used to make an AJAX request are GET, POST, and Delete.
+5. 3 tools used to make an AJAX request are Axios, Fetch Api, Jquery, and postman.